ksonnet/ksonnet/README.md

 See the [releases page](https://github.com/ksonnet/ksonnet/releases) to download the latest released binary.

+### Build a docker image

+A docker image can be built and used similarly to our manual build [as seen here](/docs/docker-image-build.md)

 ### Manually build and install

 You can download and manually build from source by following [these instructions](/docs/build-install.md).